kenylson23/lastortillas.cursor.2/replit.md

   - Updated shared types to use Prisma-generated types instead of Drizzle schemas
   - Configured hybrid database system with local PostgreSQL and Supabase integration ready
   - Created migration utilities for future Supabase connection when direct access is available
+  - Successfully connected to Supabase using Connection Pooling
+  - Database schema migrated and sample data inserted into Supabase
+  - All APIs now running on Supabase database with full functionality